HOW RICE IS GROWN AND HARVESTED IN INDIA

 What is boiled rice?

 Boiled rice is another variety of rice available across grocery stores.
 Boiled rice has other names like preboiled rice, converted rice, easy-cooking rice, etc. Boiled rice is popular with people living in Coastal Areas.
-The difference between boiled rice and other types of rice is the paddy is soaked, pe-boiled by steaming, dried, and then sent to the rice mill for removing the husk and other milling processes.

 Is it safe to consume refrigerator-stored and reheated cooked rice?

 Nutritionists do not recommend the consumption of refrigerator-stored cooked rice since it may carry a risk of food poisoning.
 It is always better to cook the proper quantity of rice and not allow a leftover to happen.
-Please take the following precautions if there is no other alternative than storing the cooked rice in a refrigerator.
+Please take the following precautions if there is no alternative to storing the cooked rice in a refrigerator.

 Is it safe to include rice in the daily diet?

 Rice is normally considered as a safe staple food.
 But daily consumption of large quantities of rice may have its own risks.
 Hence, it is always good to take the opinion of your family doctor and dietician from time to time and follow them.
-Consuming too much carbohydrates (whether the source is brown or white rice) may not be good for human health, but it is always good to follow a balanced diet.

 Some rice mills may add nutrients like Vitamin B, iron, folic acid, and others to the white rice to compensate for the loss of barn.

-What is GI or Glycemic Index?
+What is the GI or Glycemic Index?

 What are the names of rice in Indian languages?